It's time for a hen party in Isle of Wight!

 Why: Reasons to celebrate an Isle of Wight hen party

-As a visitor, you’re technically a grockle but hen weekenders are rarely referred to in this way - in fact the Isle of Wight and its 140,000 residents are ready for you to get the absolute best from the island's 1467 square miles.
+As a visitor, you're technically a grockle but hen weekenders are rarely referred to in this way, in fact the Isle of Wight’s waiting for you to get the absolute best from the island's 1467 square miles.
 There are several areas to base yourselves in, from internationally renowned Cowes, where the annual sailing regatta is one of the busiest events on the south coast to Ryde, to the capital of Newport.
 Wherever you choose to stay on your Isle of Wight hen do, you can make the most of a fantastic range of hen activities, from wine tasting to horse riding, as well as some great sites like Carisbrooke Castle and Shanklin Beach.
-Whatever you decide to do, the Isle of Wight is a fantastic, striking destination and you’ll have a truly memorable weekend.
+Whatever you decide to do, the Isle of Wight is a fantastic, striking destination and you'll have a truly memorable weekend.

 As well as knowing what you'd prefer in the way of evening entertainment accommodation, GoHen can arrange hotels and self-catering for your hen do according to your individual requirements.
 The most obvious choice here is sailing - get the girls out for the day on a private yacht on a sunny day with a sexy skipper and enough champagne to sink a battleship!
 If the timing's right on the Isle of Wight you might even be able to stay on the yacht itself - just let us know what you'd prefer.
 Then there's the watersports, from whitewater ribbing to surfing and more.
 If you don't want to get wet however, you landlubbers can enjoy chilled out activities like such as clay shooting and horse riding on your weekend.
 Whether it's action or pampering, GoHen can make your hen weekend sail - just let us know how we can help!
 Why not send an enquiry today and give some exact requirements?